12 August 2022

 on course website

-Medical Entrepreneurship (Level 3)online course
+Medical Entrepreneurship (Level 3)

 This module introduces students to the important principles relevant to medical entrepreneurship.
 It will guide them through the relevant theories underpinning entrepreneurial practice and strategic project management.
 The ethical framework governing medical entrepreneurship will be explored, which will allow students to understand potential unintended consequences of innovation.
 Using small group work, students will collaborate and develop their entrepreneurial ideas, culminating in an assessed presentation to the cohort during their final week.
 Through this, students will develop their own teamwork and communication skills, with a focus on creativity and design.